 The NSW Government has developed a scientifically-driven Shark Management Strategy (SMS), involving innovative approaches to provide the most effective protection against shark interactions at NSW beaches.

 The SMS runs for five years and includes provision for annual competitive grants.
-This is the second year that Annual Competitive Grants is being offered.
+This is the third year that Annual Competitive Grants is being offered.
 Grant funding will support projects which align with the key objective of the NSW SMS ‘to increase protection for bathers from shark interactions while minimising harm to sharks or other animals’.

 A total of $200,000 is available under the Shark Management Strategy Grants Program for single year projects.
 Funding for individual projects would generally not exceed $50,000.
 Proposed projects should be developed as 1-year in duration, but extensions may be considered for promising research and development.